filipebafica/born2beroot/README.md

 # born2beroot
-A Linux server monitoring script
+A Linux server monitoring script.

 ## 🗂 Table of Contents
 * [About](#-about)